 Say: How they smile!
 They’re happy now, poor things.

-In this stanza, again, Owen criticizes the reader at home, lambasting their ineffectiveness towards the brutalities of war; no-one is thinking of the soldiers, according to Owen, everyone is concerned with the gains of war, taken in by the pictures of wounded soldiers smiling happily, not having seen the torment and the blood and the anguish upon the fields of the Somme, or in Verdun; no-one has any idea of the war but the soldiers who fought in it, and Owen is furious that they are forgotten, pushed aside for other things that are seemed more important, such as gains, such as the nation’s integrity, such as new homes and new technology.
+In this stanza, again, Owen criticizes the reader at home, lambasting their ineffectiveness towards the brutalities of war; no-one is thinking of the soldiers, according to Owen, everyone is concerned with the gains of war, taken in by the pictures of wounded soldiers smiling happily, not having seen the torment and the blood and the anguish upon the fields of the Somme, or in Verdun; no-one has any idea of the war but the soldiers who fought in it, and Owen is furious that they are forgotten, pushed aside for other things that are deemed more important, such as gains, such as the nation’s integrity, such as new homes and new technology.

 In the last line, Owen could be referencing his own poem, Dulce et Decorum Est, one line of which is ‘dulce et decorum est pro patria mori’, meaning ‘it is sweet and honorable to die for your country’.
 Smile, Smile, Smile, and Dulce et Decorum Est are built on the same idea: the people outside the war have no clue what it is like fighting for your life and your country.